 Broaden your perspective

-The Office of Multicultural Affairs serves as a resource for all students, faculty, and staff in effort to cultural awareness and competence at Stevenson University.
+The Office of Multicultural Affairs serves as a resource for all students, faculty, and staff in an effort to enhance cultural awareness and competence at Stevenson University.
 The Office of Multicultural Affairs strives to explore areas of interest, provide teachable moments, explore differences and similarities, bridge gaps for better understanding and support students, faculty and staff from diverse backgrounds, lifestyles, and beliefs.